StudioDeTelevision/admiraljs/README.md

 That's it !

-AdmiralJS is entirely written in javascript, with dependencies on bootstrap, jquery, backbone, underscore, on a module logic with REQUIREJS

-AdmiralJS might be **PLUGGABLE** on any RESTFUL API
-ex: with codeigniter, symphony, expressjs, railsjs or whatever and as soon as you can provide http crud controllers http://myserver/todo/create http://myserver/todo/update http://myserver/todo/find http://myserver/todo/destroy

 easily **CONFIGURABLE**:

 **EXTENSIBLE** - define your own field editors

-Actually developped for a project based on SAILS.JS
-sails installation must have Access-Control-Allow-Origin
-setting allRoutes: true, in config/cors.js
+AdmiralJS might also be **PLUGGABLE** on any RESTFUL API
+ex: with codeigniter, symphony, expressjs, railsjs or whatever and as soon as you can provide http crud controllers http://myserver/todo/create http://myserver/todo/update http://myserver/todo/find http://myserver/todo/destroy

 ## DOCUMENTATION